 ISABELLE_JAVAC_OPTIONS} for this component; option syntax follows the

-regular command-line tools 🍋‹scalac› and
+regular command-line tools scalac and javac, respectively.

-only relevant for direct invocation like ``🍋‹java -jar test.jar›''.
+only relevant for direct invocation like ``java -jar test.jar''.

-🍋‹jar› modules that are needed in the
+requirements is a list of jar modules that are needed in the

 compilation process, but not provided by the regular classpath (notably